<- Back to main blog

 The promised benefits are tremendous.
 Developers would get closer to event & microservice driven architectures, and worry less about production environments going down under intense or spiky traffic.
 And you get all this while paying a lot less money for it.

-But in the developer world, things haven't taken off.
-The push was extraordinary.
-The pull, not so much.
-As the benefits are clear for both sides, why has this happened?
+Still, within the developer community, adoption hasn't really taken off.
+The push has been exceptional; the pull, far less so.
+Given that the benefits are clear for both sides, why has this happened?

 Developers & their companies fear closed-source runtimes.
 AWS, GCP and Azure each have their own internal separate implementation of the runtimes and no one really knows what it's doing.